Meet JoannaOur very friendly red & white girl |

 Here are some of the best pictures I've taken of Joanna:

-Joanna with her second litter of puppies - August 2007
+Joanna nursing her second litter of puppies - August 2007

 A May 2006 picture of Joanna